ashejim/C964/task1.md

 You can use any of your work or academic projects (at WGU or elsewhere), provided no proprietary information is used without permission.
 Don't worry about self-plagiarism, as the similarity check will identify and ignore it.
 Just as in reusing work projects, expect to modify and remold past academic assignments to meet the project requirements.

 <!-- resume check here 6/8/2023 15:30 -->
-(task1:faq:can_i_use_my_c951_task_3)=
+(task1:faq:can_i_use_my_c950)=

 ### Can I use my C950 project for C964?

 Yes.
 You can use any of your own academic or professional work for C964 including the C950 project (Data Structures & Algorithms II).
-Though the document (Task 2 parts A, B, and D) will need some adjustment, the coding portion of C950 almost meets all the requirements of the C964 application (Task 2 part C).
+Though the document (Task 2 parts A, B, and D) will need some adjustment, the coding portion of C950 almost meets all the requirements of the C964 application (Task 2 part C) -it only lacks visualizations.
 Referring to the [Task 2 part C page](https://ashejim.github.io/C964/task2_c/task2_part_c.html#what-does-the-application-need-to-do), the C964 application needs the following:

 1. **Data → ML model:** C950 applies a reinforced learning algorithm to the distance and package data.